About Pappy's Drums

 ABOUT PAPPY'S STEEL AND WOOD TONGUE DRUMS

 How Pappy's Steel Tongue Drums are Made

-If you want a specific color painted drum, specific scale, finish or note layout there is only one thing that you need to do.
-Contact me so we can create your customized drum together!
+You will will be able to choose a specific color, scale, finish, or note layout.
+Contact me so we can create your one-of-a-kind customized drum together!